Electoral reform in Virginia: Voting system changes

 HB 2739, a bill to implement instant runoff voting statewide, was introduced by Del.
 William K. Barlow in 2003 but stricken at his request.
 In 2004, Barlow introduced HB 956, a bill to allow IRV on a test basis in localities; it died in committee.
 However, Barlow remained confident that "instant runoff is going to happen soon".
 Virginians for Instant Runoff Voting organized in 2006 and launched plans to implement the system in more student government elections.
 IRV is used in single-winner student government elections at the University of Virginia, as promulgated in III(G)(3) of the Spring 2007 University Board of Elections Rules and Regulations.
 UVA's use of the system predates VIRV's formation.

 Bills to join the National Popular Vote Interstate Compact were introduced in 2007, but they died in committee.
 A bill to study Virginia's methods of allocating electoral votes also died in committee.
 Virginia was considered a swing state in the 2012 U.S. Presidential election.

 Approval voting appears to be prohibited by laws defining an "overvote" as follows: "'Overvote' means a ballot on which a voter casts a vote for a greater number of candidates or positions than the number for which he was lawfully entitled to vote and no vote shall be counted with respect to that office or issue".

 Presently, constitutional plurality is required for statewide executive offices, single transferable vote (STV) can be implemented for state House and Senate elections by appropriate legislation, and local governments can implement single transferable vote for their local legislatures and for school board elections.

 Balloting methods

 2007 also saw increased interest in voter verified paper ballots and other measures to regulate electronic voting machines.
 A bill to establish a pilot project to audit electronic equipment died in committee.
 HB 2707 was passed, requiring the phaseout of direct recording electronic devices and prohibiting wireless communication with voting machines.
 Voting equipment that has been used in Virginia includes Marksense tabulators and DRE.

 Absentee ballot rights have been expanded in recent years as well.
-However, a bill to grant absentee ballots without requiring an excuse (e.g. having to work/commute at least 11 hours between 6 AM and 7 PM) was defeated in 2006 and again in 2007, as was a bill to allow pregnant women to vote absentee.
+However, a bill to grant absentee ballots without requiring an excuse (e.g. having to work/commute at least 11 hours between 6 a.m. and 7 p.m.) was defeated in 2006 and again in 2007, as was a bill to allow pregnant women to vote absentee.
 One of the following excuses is required: